Joseph-Anthony-King/forward_earth/README.md

 - [Immersive Galaxy - Nightfall](https://steamcommunity.com/sharedfiles/filedetails/?id=1173995428) by  [Dwaine](https://steamcommunity.com/profiles/76561198006654569/myworkshopfiles/?appid=281990)
 - [Immersive Galaxy - Planet Variety - LITE](https://steamcommunity.com/sharedfiles/filedetails/?id=1090786705) by [Dwaine](https://steamcommunity.com/profiles/76561198006654569/myworkshopfiles/?appid=281990)

-This mod has two dependencies on **Gatekeeper's** [Planetary Diversity](https://steamcommunity.com/sharedfiles/filedetails/?id=819148835) mod and on **Dwaine's** [Immersive Galaxy - Planet Variety - Clouds](https://steamcommunity.com/sharedfiles/filedetails/?id=1085097357) but since **Dwaine's** mod is not always updated timely I've created a wrapper for the mod available at:
+This mod has three dependencies on **Gatekeeper's** [Planetary Diversity](https://steamcommunity.com/sharedfiles/filedetails/?id=819148835) and [Planetary Diversity - Exotic Worlds](https://steamcommunity.com/workshop/filedetails/?id=1732437279) mods and on **Dwaine's** [Immersive Galaxy - Planet Variety - Clouds](https://steamcommunity.com/sharedfiles/filedetails/?id=1085097357) but since **Dwaine's** mod is not always updated timely I've created a wrapper for the mod available at:

 [Forward Earth - BASE](https://steamcommunity.com/sharedfiles/filedetails/?id=2078567914)

 This mod supports Portuguese, French, German, Polish, Russian and Spanish, please let me know if you notice any issues with the translations and I will correct them.

 Hope everyone enjoys it and please let me know if you note any bugs or issues!

-Joe

 ## ICARUS